-13 Mar Fighting the COVID-19 (SARS-CoV 2) pandemic: tips and facts about the new coronavirus
+13 Mar Fighting the Coronavirus (SARS-CoV 2) Pandemic: Tips and Facts about COVID-19

-At the time of writing this story, there were 168,019 confirmed SARS-CoV 2 cases worldwide and 6,610 deaths, according to figures from the World Health Organisation (WHO).
+At the time of writing this story, there were 168,019 confirmed Coronavirus (SARS-CoV 2) cases worldwide and 6,610 deaths, according to figures from the World Health Organisation (WHO).

 How can you get it?

-- The SARS-CoV 2 virus can be transmitted from person to person, through droplets produced by an infected person and transmitted by coughs, sneezes or just by talking.
+- The Coronavirus (SARS-CoV 2) can be transmitted from person to person, through droplets produced by an infected person and transmitted by coughs, sneezes or just by talking.

-- SARS-CoV 2 is able to survive outside your body for at least three hours as an aerosol (small particles floating in the air) and much more on solid surfaces.
-A study published today found that SARS-CoV 2 survives for up to 72 hours on surfaces like metal and plastic.
+- Coronavirus (SARS-CoV 2) 2 is able to remain viable outside your body for at least three hours as an aerosol (small particles floating in the air) and much more on solid surfaces.
+A study published today found that Coronavirus (SARS-CoV 2) remains viable for up to 72 hours on surfaces like metal and plastic.

 - One important aspect about this new virus is that transmission may occur even before the start of symptoms, as described in this report from The Lancet.
 Hence, it is important to practice good hygiene and follow recommended guidelines to prevent and contain infections.
 This way you reduce the chances of passing on the virus, if you have it and don’t know it.
 Likewise, good hygiene reduces the chances of getting infected from someone who seems healthy.